 Yes, there is a time trade-off here but I often find that the money saved is worth my time.
 I bake my own delicious bread (for less than $0.50 a loaf).
 I make homemade yogurt in our slow cooker ($1 or less for 8 cups of yogurt).
-I bake our cookies and treats from scratch, too.
+I bake our cookies, muffins, brownies and many other treats from scratch, too.
 The more you bake and cook from scratch, the more you can save.
-I have a whole list of things I want to try making from scratch (saved on Pinterest, too) and am slowly figuring out which ones save our family the most.

 6. Buy fewer convenience foods.

 This is similar to the above but worth mentioning on its own.
 Convenience foods are a convenience.
 There is a time and place for those items.

 When you buy convenience foods you are paying more for the convenience of it.
 For example, have you noticed the prices on the individual bags of chips recently?
 A box of 50 bags of chips is almost $20 now!
 I can buy a lot more big bags of generic chips for $20 and put them in lunches that way.

 If you are going to buy convenience foods, buy the big bags and divide them into smaller portions yourself.
 Here are some more ideas to get you started thinking.

 - Cut your own lettuce.